-On May 13, 2004, the Okeechobee County Board of County Commissioners (Okeechobee County) adopted Resolution No. 2004-16 declaring the water and wastewater utilities in that county subject to the provisions of Chapter 367, F.S.
-The Commission acknowledged the resolution by order issued on June 15, 2004.
-On July 30, 2004, The Vantage Development Corporation filed an application for a certificate to provide wastewater service in Okeechobee County.
-The Commission granted Vantage its certificate.
+On May 13, 2004, the Okeechobee County Board of County Commissioners (Okeechobee County) adopted Resolution No. 2004-16 declaring the water and wastewater utilities in that county subject to the provisions of Chapter 367, Florida Statutes (F.S.).
+We acknowledged the resolution by Order No. PSC-04-0593-FOF-WS, issued on June 15, 2004.1 On July 30, 2004, Vantage applied for a certificate to provide wastewater service in Okeechobee County, which we granted by Order No. PSC-05-0498-FOF-SU, issued May 5, 2005.2

 On January 24, 2007, the utility filed an application for a staff-assisted rate case (SARC) and paid the appropriate filing fee.
 The official date of filing was established as March 23, 2007.
-Staff has audited the utility's records for compliance with Commission rules and orders and determined the components necessary for rate setting.
-The staff engineer also conducted a field investigation of the utility's plant and service area.
+Our staff audited the utility's records for compliance with our rules and orders and determined the components necessary for rate setting.
+Our staff engineer also conducted a field investigation of the utility's plant and service area.
 A review of the utility's operation expenses, maps, files, and rate application was also performed to obtain information about the physical plant operating costs.
-Staff has selected a historical test year ending December 31, 2006, for this rate case.
+We selected the historical test year ending December 31, 2006, for this rate case.